BennyDietrich/abgabefristen/README.md

 #### Deadline
-(for computer sience students of university of Freiburg im Breisgau second term)

 Python script which generates a subject list which provides a overview of your subjects, the next deadline for the homework and when the next paper